Steve Moses: Professional

 In March 2012, undrafted in any NHL Entry Draft, Moses had an amateur try-out with American Hockey League (AHL) team Connecticut Whale, playing eight regular season and one playoff game, scoring two goals.

-On May 14, 2012, while unable to gain any NHL interest, Moses signalled the start of a European career upon signing with Finnish club Jokerit on a one-year-deal.
+On May 14, 2012, while unable to gain any NHL interest, Moses signalled the start of a European career upon signing with Finnish club Jokerit on a one-year deal.
 In his debut season in 2012–13, he enjoyed a successful year, contributing 22 goals and 38 points in 55 games.
 He recorded a hat-trick in a 4–0 victory against the Espoo Blues on December 19, 2012.
 Moses was subsequently signed to a two-year extension with Jokerit.

 In his last season with Jokerit he led the team in their debut season in the Kontinental Hockey League in 2014-15 with 57 points in 60 games.
 With teammates Petr Koukal and Linus Omark Moses formed one of the most efficient lines in KHL that season, the so-called "LOKOMO line".
 In regular season Moses set the league's new goal scoring record with 36 goals.
 After the season Moses opted to end his tenure with Jokerit.

 On April 9, 2015, Moses subsequently signed as a free agent to a one-year, $1 million contract with the NHL's Nashville Predators for the 2015–16 season.
 On September 30, 2015 the Predators reassigned Moses to affiliate the, Milwaukee Admirals of the AHL.
-With the expectations to push for a NHL recall, Moses was unable to produce offensively with the Admirals, posting 2 goals in 16 games.
+With the expectations to push for an NHL recall, Moses was unable to produce offensively with the Admirals, posting 2 goals in 16 games.
 On November 19, 2015, as a signal his NHL chances with the Predators were limited, Moses KHL's rights were traded by Jokerit to defending champions, SKA Saint Petersburg.
 On December 3, Moses was placed on unconditional waivers by the Predators for the purpose of a mutual termination.
 Upon his release from the Predators he was signed two days later for the remainder of the season in a hasty return to the KHL with SKA Saint Petersburg.

 Moses played parts of two seasons with SKA, before returning to North America for the 2017–18 season in signing a one-year AHL contract with the Rochester Americans on July 20, 2017.
 As of December 22, 2017, Moses was suspended indefinitely due to breech of contract.
 He recorded 7 goals and 16 points in 29 games with the club.
 On December 25, 2017, it was announced that Moses had agreed to a three-year contract in a return to the KHL with former club Jokerit.